Safeguarding and Promoting the Well-Being of Children

 Our Designated Safeguarding Leads are:

-• Mr B Asgharyzadegan - Pastoral Team Leader - Lead DSL
+• Mr B Asgharyzadegan - Assistant Headteacher KS3 - Lead DSL

-• Mr J Burnham - Headteacher - Deputy DSL
+• Mr J Burnham - Headteacher - DSL

-• Mrs S Blackhurst - Director of Sixth Form - Deputy DSL
+• Mrs S Blackhurst - Director of Sixth Form - DSL

 Should you have a concern regarding the safety or well-being of any child, please contact us.